rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 ![](https://reinvent.awsevents.com/content/reinvent/us/en/home/_jcr_content/root/container/container/news/newscarousel/newscontentcard/image.coreimg.jpeg/1656520654816/2021-reinvent-116-1201-4861.jpeg)

-Additionally, when it comes to the question of the type of audience that [AWS re:Invent] is intended for, or more specifically who should _attend_ re:Invent:
+When it comes to the question of the type of audience that [AWS re:Invent] is intended for, or more specifically who should _attend_ re:Invent:

 > The event is ideal for developers and engineers, system administrators, systems architects, IT executives, and technical decision makers.